Khadijarejjaoui99/CPlusPlus_Problems_and_Solutions/CPlusPlus-Homeworks-2/Auto-keyword/README.md

 ## Automatic Variable example:

-Write a program that declares three automatic variables(auto) and displays their values on the screen.
+Write a program that declares three variables using auto keyword and displays their values on the screen.